Nikon D810 vs Pentax Q

 Studio photographers will appreciate that the Nikon D810 (unlike the Pentax Q) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the D810 and the Pentax Q have been discontinued, but can regularly be found used on eBay.
+Both the D810 and the Pentax Q have been discontinued, but can regularly be found used on ebay.
 The Pentax Q was replaced by the Pentax Q10, while the D810 was followed by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D810 and Pentax Q can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Pentax Q Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D810 and the Pentax Q?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.